-On April 6, 2007, we completed the acquisition of Miller & Hilton Inc. d/b/a Colmek Systems Engineering, a Utah corporation ("Colmek").
-The total purchase price was \$2,356,750 million, consisting of cash paid at the closing of the transaction in the amount of \$800,000 and the issuance of 532,090 shares of our common stock, and \$700,000 and 42,910 shares that are due and payable on the first anniversary of the closing date evidenced by secured promissory notes to the former Colmek shareholders.
+On April 6, 2007, we completed the acquisition of Miller & Hilton d/b/a Colmek Systems Engineering, a Utah corporation ("Colmek").
+The total purchase price was \$2,356,750, with additional associated costs and outlays of \$158,470, consisting of cash paid at the closing of the transaction in the amount of \$800,000 and the issuance of 532,090 shares of our common stock, and \$700,000 and 42,910 shares that are due and payable on the first anniversary of the closing date evidenced by secured promissory notes to the former Colmek shareholders.
 Under the terms of the stock purchase agreements, we have pledged the Colmek shares as collateral security for the performance of our deferred payment obligations under the notes.
 At the date of issuance of the 532,090 shares these were valued at \$792,814.
 The shares of common stock issued in conjunction with the merger were not registered under the Securities Act of 1933.
-The acquisition of Colmek was accounted for using the purchase method in accordance with SFAS 141, "Business Combinations."
+The acquisition of Colmek was accounted for using the purchase method in accordance with SFAS 141.
 The results of operations for Colmek have been included in the Consolidated Statements of Operations since the date of acquisition.

-In accordance with Financial Accounting Standard (SFAS) No. 141, Business Combinations, the total purchase price was allocated to the estimated fair value of assets acquired and liabilities assumed.
-The estimate of fair value of the assets acquired was based on management's and third party estimates.
+In accordance with SFAS No. 141, the total purchase price was allocated to the estimated fair value of assets acquired and liabilities assumed.
+The estimate of fair value of the assets acquired was based on management's and an independent appraiser's estimates.
 The total purchase price was allocated to the assets and liabilities acquired as follows:

-Current Assets \$ 231,043
+Current assets acquired \$ 231,043

-Equipment 80,007
+Equipment, net 80,007

-Current Liabilities (727,913)
+Current liabilities assumed (727,913)

-Customer Relationships 694,503
+Customer relationships acquired 694,503

-Non-Compete Agreements 198,911
+Non-compete agreements acquired 198,911

-Goodwill 1,880,199
+Goodwill acquired 2,038,669

-Total Purchase Price \$ 2,356,750
+Total purchase price \$ 2,515,220

-The intangible asset of \$893,414 at the date of acquisition consisted of customer relationships and non-compete agreements.
+The intangible assets of \$893,414 at the date of acquisition consisted of customer relationships and non-compete agreements.
 The intangible assets acquired have an estimated useful life of 10 and 3 years, respectively, and as such will be amortized monthly over those periods.
-Goodwill of \$1,880,199 represented the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
+Goodwill of \$2,038,669 represented the excess of the purchase price over the fair value of the net tangible and intangible assets acquired, plus the associated costs and outlays.